CompSciReels/Gray-Horizon-Odyssey/README.md

 # Gray Horizon Odyssey
 #### Video Demo: https://youtu.be/tbmjVBqXAr0

+Built a C# Unity game running on Itch.io.
+This game was created to address the critical issue of water pollution in an engaging and inclusive manner suitable for all ages.

+Within the game, players have the freedom to personalize their audio experience, choose their preferred boat, and navigate it skillfully to evade the floating debris in the waterways!

+UN Sustainable Development Goal 6: Clean water and sanitation.

+Within the modern world, bodies of water alike are becoming more polluted by the year.
+Water pollution remains less obvious than other forms of pollution, like air pollution.

+What is water pollution?
+Water pollution occurs when harmful substances—often chemicals or micro-organisms—contaminate a stream, river, lake, ocean, or other body of water, degrading water quality and rendering it toxic to humans or the environment.

+47% of Americans aren't aware of water pollution.
+Let's become informed and take action!
 # Script 1 - AAA: Deactivate GameObject on Button Click
 This Unity script deactivates a specified GameObject when the attached button is clicked.
 Make sure to assign the target GameObject in the objectToDeactivate field.
 If the button or GameObject isn't set, a warning will appear in the console.